mxjp/gluon/docs/src/reference/core/context.md

 # Context
 Contexts can be used to implicitly pass static key value pairs along the call stack.

-Context automatically work with synchronous code & all gluon APIs.
+Contexts automatically work with synchronous code & all gluon APIs.

 + The `inject` function runs a callback and provides a single key value pair.
 + The `extract` function gets a value from the current context.